z-rui/visual-ds-firebase/src/lib/DEV_NOTES.md

 ## Lessons Learned

 1.  **Separation of Concerns is Critical**: The three-layer architecture (Data, Animation Producer, Renderer) is the single most important concept.
-Keeping the `BinarySearchTree` pure (no visual logic) and the `BinarySearchTreeVisualizer` dumb (just rendering props) is essential for managing complexity.
-The `snapshot-generator.ts` is where all the complex "translation" logic lives.
+The recent refactoring to a Producer/Builder pattern solidifies this.
+The `BinarySearchTree` depends only on an `AnimationProducer` interface, making it pure and testable.
+The `SnapshotProducer` class encapsulates all the complex translation logic.
+This is essential for managing complexity.

-2.  **Animation is a Series of Snapshots**: The most successful approach was to think of an animation not as a series of imperative commands (`move`, `fade`), but as an array of declarative "snapshots" (`AnimationStep` objects).
+2.  **Animation is a Series of Snapshots**: Thinking of an animation not as a series of imperative commands (`move`, `fade`), but as an array of declarative "snapshots" (`AnimationStep` objects) is a core success of this project.
 The `useBstVisualizer` hook is the "player" that simply moves through these snapshots, and `framer-motion` handles the "tweening" between them.

 3.  **Framer Motion & `layoutId`**: `framer-motion` is powerful for animating between states, but it depends heavily on the `layoutId` prop remaining consistent for a given logical element across renders.
 This is key to smooth transitions.